QUIZZES HEED THE VOX POPULI, AND TAKE THIS WORD OF THE DAY QUIZ!

 Origin of soft palate

 soft power Definition for soft palate (2 of 2) palate [ pal-it ] SHOW IPA / ˈpæl ɪt / PHONETIC RESPELLING noun Anatomy. the roof of the mouth, consisting of an anterior bony portion (hard palate) and a posterior muscular portion (soft palate) that separate the oral cavity from the nasal cavity. the sense of taste: a dinner to delight the palate. intellectual or aesthetic taste; mental appreciation.
 Origin of palate

 palātum, perhaps of Etruscan origin British Dictionary definitions for soft palate (2 of 2) noun the posterior fleshy portion of the roof of the mouth.
 It forms a movable muscular flap that seals off the nasopharynx during swallowing and speech

-- The movable fold, consisting of muscular fibers enclosed in mucous membrane, that is suspended from the rear of the hard palate and closes off the nasal cavity from the oral cavity during swallowing or sucking.
+Medical definitions for soft palate (1 of 2) n.
+The bony and muscular partition between the oral and nasal cavities; the roof of the mouth.
+Medical definitions for soft palate (2 of 2) n.
+The movable fold, consisting of muscular fibers enclosed in mucous membrane, that is suspended from the rear of the hard palate and closes off the nasal cavity from the oral cavity during swallowing or sucking.